visciang/dataspecs/README.md

 end
 ```

-The custom loader take the input value, check it's enumerable and then builds a `MapSet`
+The custom cast take the input value, check it's enumerable and then builds a `MapSet`
 over the items of the input value.
-It takes as argument a list of `type_loader_fun()` associated
+It takes as argument a list of `t:DataSpecs.Types.type_cast_fun/0` associated
 with the type parameters.

 For example, let's say we have: